-- > General investment risks that may cause a Fund's risk indicator to move up and down; and - > Other specific risks that we are aware of in relation to the Funds offered in the PDS that may arise which increase the risk to investors' returns, other than circumstances that are already reflected in the risk indicator.
+- · General investment risks that may cause a Fund's risk indicator to move up and down; and - Other specific risks that we are aware of in relation to the Funds offered in the PDS that may arise which increase the risk to investors' returns, other than circumstances that are already reflected in the risk indicator.

-This document provides more information on investment return risk not contained in the PDS, and outlines some of the other general investment risks that may apply.
+This document provides further information of Investment return risks contained at a high level in the PDS, and outlines some of the other general investment risks that may apply.